aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 I used an encoder-decoder model using a GRU in both the encoder and decoder.
 The encoder is bidirectional.
 The hidden state size in the forward and backward directions of the encoder is $1000$ and in the decoder is $1000$.
 The embedding dimensionality in both the encoder and decoder is $1000$.
 Both the encoder and decoder have $4$ layers.
 For attention, I used the scaled dot-product attention with $d_v$ equal to $1000$.
 The source vocab size and target vocab size were set to $30,000$.
 The models with attention and without attention contains ~$189M$ trainable params.

-For comparison, {% cite 10.5555/2969033.2969173 %} used bidirectional LSTM instead of GRU.
+For comparison, <d-cite key="10.5555/2969033.2969173"></d-cite> used bidirectional LSTM instead of GRU.
 The vocab sizes were much larger at $160,000$ for the source and $80,000$ for the target.
 Their model contain $384M$ params.
-To the best of my knowledge the attention model implemented is approximately equal to {% cite DBLP:journals/corr/BahdanauCB14 %}, but they leave out some implementation details, so I cannot say for sure.
+To the best of my knowledge the attention model implemented is approximately equal to <d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite>, but they leave out some implementation details, so I cannot say for sure.

 ## Training details